Michael Vick Fast Facts

 October 12, 2012 - Vick confirms that his family owns a dog.
 "Our pet is well cared for and loved as a member of our family."

-March 12, 2013 - Vick cancels a number of book signings due to "credible threats" against the retailers, the book publisher, Vick and his family.
+March 12, 2013 - Vick cancels several book signings due to "credible threats" against the retailers, the book publisher, Vick and his family.

 November 9, 2014 - Becomes the first quarterback in NFL history to reach 6,000 yards in rushing over his career.

-2015 - The New York Jets opt not to sign a new contract with Vick.
-As a free agent, he searches for opportunities but remains unsigned as teams begin prepping to train for football season.

-August 25, 2015 - Signs a one year deal with the Pittsburgh Steelers to be their back-up quarterback.
+August 25, 2015 - Signs a one-year deal with the Pittsburgh Steelers to be their back-up quarterback.

+August 27, 2017 - Fox Sports announces that Vick is joining Fox Sports as an NFL Studio analyst for the 2017 season.

+April 25, 2018 - Vick announces he is the offensive coordinator for Atlanta in the Alliance of American Football, a new professional league.
+According to the AAF, "the Alliance features eight teams, under a single entity structure, playing a 12-week season kicking-off February 9, 2019, on CBS and culminating with the championship game the weekend of April 26-28, 2019."